-Financial liabilities measured as at fair value through income and expenditure account are initially recognised at fair value.
+Financial liabilities measured at fair value through income and expenditure account are initially recognised at fair value.
 Changes in fair value are recognised in the income and expenditure account, except for those changes arising from changes in the Group's own credit risk.
-Any changes in fair value of liabilities due to changes in the Group's own credit risk are recognised in other comprehensive income and the amount of such changes recognised in other comprehensive income and expenditure account upon derecognition.
+Any changes in fair value of liabilities due to changes in the Group's own credit risk are recognised in other comprehensive income and the amount of such changes recognised in other comprehensive income is not reclassified subsequently to the income and expenditure account upon derecognition.